 - epidermal growth factor contributes to the development and function of the intestinal mucosa - ◆ taurine a free amino acid associated with bile acid conjugation and neurotransmission - nucleotides metabolic and immune functions - carnitine needed in the lipolysis of long-chain fatty acids - ◆ Carbohydrates Lactose, synthesized in the breast, is a disaccharide consisting of galactose and glucose.
 At concentration levels of 7.2 g/dl, it is the major carbohydrate in human milk and is essential as a source of glucose.
 Lactose is also the source of galactose needed to produce galactolipids for infant brain development.
 Other carbohydrates found in human milk include monosaccharides, oligosaccharides and glycoproteins.
+Oligosaccharides, one of the major components of human milk are short non-digestable sugars.
+Although the mechanisms by which human milk oligosaccharids are produce and exert their functions is not entirely known, they are believed to promote the establishment of normal intestinal gut flora by acting as a prebiotic or food for probiotic bacteria.
+They also play a role in bacterial attachment to may modulate gut immune response and may play a role in the prevention of invasive enteric infections and inflammation.

 The oligosaccharides and glycoproteins, known collectively as the "bifidus factor", are important in stimulating the growth and colonization of the newborn gut with Lactobacillus bifidus, a non-pathogenic bacteria which protects against invasive enteropathogens.
-Oligosaccharides also prevent the adherence of bacteria to the mucosal surface and are considered a prebiotic.
+Oligosaccharides also prevent the adherence of bacteria to the mucosal intestinal mucosa.

-Minerals - While the profile of minerals found in mammal milks is similar, the concentrations, ratios, and bioavailability are highly species specific.
+♦ Minerals - While the profile of minerals found in mammal milks is similar, the concentrations, ratios, and bioavailability are highly species specific.
 In general, all minerals needed for newborn and infant growth are present in, and well absorbed from human milk.
 (Table 1-3).
 The lower quantities of minerals in human milk result in a substantially lower solute load to the infant's immature renal system.